◊◊◊◊

 Tomato, cut into bite-sized chunks, or halved cherry tomatoes (can be marinated)

-Oriental-Style Tuna Plate
+Oriental-Style Tuna Salad Plate

 1 cup Oriental-Style Tuna Salad (recipe follows)